 We recommend that you upgrade your browser.
 The following is a list of popular options:

-Margaret S. Torn is head of the Climate and Carbon Sciences Program at Lawrence Berkeley National Laboratory and Adjunct Associate Professor in Energy and Resources at U.C.
+Margaret S. Torn is co-head of the Climate and Carbon Sciences Program at Lawrence Berkeley National Laboratory and Adjunct Associate Professor in Energy and Resources at U.C.
 Berkeley.
 Dr. Torn is an ecologist and biogeochemist who studies the natural carbon cycle and anthropogenic influence on the carbon cycle through land use (including bio-energy crops and sequestration management) and climate change.
 This work uses field experiments, isotopic analysis (14C, 13C), laboratory analysis, and mathematical models.
 Dr. Torn studies climate change impacts on ecosystems and the services they provide to society.
 She also studies the influence of the land surface on climate, including the potential for ecosystem-climate feedbacks to contribute to abrupt climate change.
 She has published work on climate change impacts on wildfire, on biodiversity, and on ecosystem sources and sinks of greenhouse gases.
 At Berkeley, Torn teaches a class on climate change impacts, adaptation, and vulnerability, and a seminar on food systems.

 The focus of my work is carbon and nutrient cycling in terrestrial ecosystems and trace-gas flux between soil and atmosphere.
 I conduct research on soil carbon, global change, and the impacts of human activities on ecosystem processes.
 The primary approaches I use are field experiments, elemental and isotopic measurements, and analytical modeling.